Misklean/mlops_project/README.md

-# AI Image Generation Web Service
+# AI Image Generation Web Service and Discord Bot

-This project demonstrates how to use and deploy an AI-based image generation model as a web service.
+This project demonstrates how to use and deploy an AI-based image generation model as a web service and integrate it with a Discord bot.
 The service generates images based on text prompts and is designed to be lightweight and fast for real-time applications.

 ## Overview